 Go Online on Your Own Time

-A modern, online approach allows you to receive guidance and support whenever you need it, and on your own time.
+A modern, online approach allows you to receive guidance and support whenever you need it, and on your own schedule.
 Your life doesn’t have to stop while you make progress.
-No in-person meetings or expensive rehabs required.
+(No in-person meetings or expensive rehabs required.)
 This type of treatment allows you to change your relationship with alcohol in a way that’s easily accessible, and more affordable than most therapy options.

 Taking action toward changing your relationship with alcohol is something to be proud of.
 We’re here to support you along the way, and empower you to get more out of life by drinking less.
 You can do this!